KopiasCsaba/ccp_audio_system_manual/for_technicians/video.md

 Type in the title and description:

- * For title we use the format "Title of Sermon - Main Passage - Full name of Pastor"
+ * For title, we use the format "Title of Sermon - Main Passage - Full name of Pastor"
  * For description, you must write something as it will not let you stream otherwise.
 Usually we write "Good morning church!"

 <img alt="" src="assets/video/screenshots/fb_live_post_Details.png" height="300">